sathomas/jsDataV.is/src/text/ch7/02-graph.md

 <figure>
 <div id='figure3'></div>
-<figcaption>D3.js includes functions to make visualizations interactive.</figcaption>
+<figcaption><span class="smcp">D3</span>.js includes functions to make visualizations interactive.</figcaption>
 </figure>

 ### Step 9: The Sky's the Limit

-So far our example has explored many of the features that D3.js provides for custom visualizations.
-The code so far, however, has only scratched the surface of D3's capabilities.
+So far our example has explored many of the features that <span class="smcp">D3</span>.js provides for custom visualizations.
+The code so far, however, has only scratched the surface of <span class="smcp">D3</span>'s capabilities.
 We haven't added labels to our graph, nor have we animated the transitions in the graph's state.
-In fact, it's a pretty safe bet that if there is anything we want to add to the visualization, D3.js has tools to help.
-And although we don't have the time or space to consider other enhancements here, the source code for the book does include a more full-featured implementation that takes advantage of other D3.js capabilities.
+In fact, it's a pretty safe bet that if there is anything we want to add to the visualization, <span class="smcp">D3</span>.js has tools to help.
+And although we don't have the time or space to consider other enhancements here, the source code for the book does include a more full-featured implementation that takes advantage of other <span class="smcp">D3</span>.js capabilities.

 <script>